 Phone: 970-453-2941 E

-How To Retrieve Criminal Records or Cases via State & Federal Agencies
+How To Obtain Criminal Records or Cases via State & Federal Agencies

 An information seeker can also obtain criminal records and information – including information about sex offenders and state or federal prison inmates housed in Colorado – by conducting searches with state and federal agencies.